 Over the weekend I fitted some R&G Crash Bobbins to Mary’s ZZR400.
-Sometimes more affectionately known as frame sliders, these lumps of hard plastic stick out from the side of the bike with the intention of stopping your precious fairing getting scuffed or cracked should you drop your bike.
-Since Mary is a little on the short side and the ZZR400 is quite heavy (as it’s just a sleeved down version of the ZZR600), we figured crash bobbins would be a prudent move.
+Sometimes more affectionately known as frame sliders, these lumps of hard plastic stick out from the side of the bike with the intention of stopping your precious fairing from getting scuffed or cracked should you drop your bike.
+Since Mary is a little on the short side and the ZZR400 is quite heavy (as it’s just a sleeved-down version of the ZZR600), we figured crash bobbins would be a prudent move.

 Overall, very pleased with the job.
-The bobbins weren’t cheap, but should save a packet on repairs if Mary ever drops the bike.
-Of course she won’t, but by sod’s law, she would inevitably drop it had I not fitted these!
+The bobbins weren’t cheap but should save a packet on repairs if Mary ever drops the bike.
+Of course, she won’t, but by sod’s law, she would inevitably drop it had I not fitted these!

 If you want some R&G Crash Bobbins for your ZZR400/600, check out these items below.